Showing posts with label resin. Show all posts

 Beaver with face on cheat supports a second unknown animal holding a stick (bear?)
 A hat decorates the top of the pole.

-170. Black Resin Twin Thunderbird Pole
+170. Black Resin Thunderbird Dynasty Pole